Highlights Of The Program

 • Valorising brine and waste streams using photocatalytic membranes for resource recovery

-• Connecting advanced membranes to renewable energy and smart monitoring for viable scale-up
+• Linking advanced membranes to renewable energy and smart monitoring for viable scale-up

 Q&A SESSION ON MXENE PHOTOCATALYTIC MEMBRANES FOR SUSTAINABLE DESALINATION